cww5/Sabber_Work_2019F/SabberTMTestCore/README.md

 ## Summary
 This repository is the newest updated code which is configured to run standalone in an HPC environment, and it is also configured to use the EvoStone NeuralNetScore for players.

-## Heads Up
+## Before Starting
-This is the directory for running N games against two simulated agents.
+This is the directory for running N games against two simulated agents, either using the default Scoring functions, or the evolved scoring functions.
 To configure CMA-ME experiments for evolving strategies, visit [this repo: EvoStone-master/TestBed/StrategySearch](https://github.com/cww5/Sabber_Work_2019F/tree/master/EvoStone-master/TestBed/StrategySearch).

 ## Dependencies:

 SabberStoneCoreAi.dll and SabberStoneCore.dll (compiled from the main repo)

-## Sample CMD Runs
+## How to Build for Local and HPC Environment

 >dotnet build SabberTMTestCore.csproj